When Worlds Collide (1951 film): Critical

 When Worlds Collide was reviewed by Bosley Crowther of The New York Times, who noted that George Pal had followed up on his other prophetic epic, Destination Moon: "... this time the science soothsayer, whose forecasts have the virtue, at least, of being represented in provocative visual terms, offers rather cold comfort for those scholars who would string along with him.
 One of the worlds which he arranged to have collide is ours".
 He reported that "Except for a rustle of applause to salute a perfect pancake landing, the drowsy audience at the Globe, where the film opened yesterday, showed slight interest.
 It appeared skeptical and even bored.
 Mr. Pal barely gets us out there, but this time he doesn't bring us back".

 Freelance writer Melvin E. Matthews calls the film a "doomsday parable for the nuclear age of the '50s".
 Emory University physics professor Sidney Perkowitz notes that When Worlds Collide is the first in a long list of films where "science wielded by a heroic scientist confronts a catastrophe".
 He calls the special effects exceptional.

 Librarian and filmographer Charles P. Mitchell was critical of the "... scientific gaffes that dilute the storyline" and a "failure to provide consistent first-class effects".
-He summarizes that "the large number of plot defects are annoying and prevent this admirable effort from achieving top-drawer status".
+He says that "the large number of plot defects are annoying and prevent this admirable effort from achieving top-drawer status".